All Episodes

 And this one bit of information will, I believe, is a game changer.

-And it's your belief that this has been one big orchestrated lie, and it can be proven wrong.
+And it's your belief that this has been one big orchestrated lie and it can be proven wrong.

-What would that say if that do you believe it's also people from within the DNC?
+What would that say if that ⁇ do you believe it's also people from within the DNC?

-Because we had Luke Rosiak on earlier and this whole issue with Debbie Wasserman Schultz and and that case seems to be blowing up.
+Because we had Luke Roziak on earlier in this whole issue with W. Wasserman Schultz.

 Do you think it's something that they wanted to hide, something they orchestrated?

-We're gonna continue to follow it.
+We're going to continue to follow it.

 We'll have more with you on TV tonight, and we'll let you tell that story.